Code-Institute-Submissions/trigg4tables/README.md

 5. **Fonts** The heading fonts were chosen to convey a sense of fun.
 Number and keypad fonts were chosen for legibility.
 Message fonts were chosen to reflect the handwriting of the target audience.

 6. **Preparation** Balsamiq was used to generate [wireframes](https://github.com/coderbeez/trigg4tables/blob/master/assets/wireframes/wireframes.pdf) for various device sizes.
 The [initial proposal](https://github.com/coderbeez/trigg4tables/blob/master/assets/wireframes/proposal.pdf) document and [Bootstrap plan](https://github.com/coderbeez/trigg4tables/blob/master/assets/wireframes/bootstrap.PNG) were completed using Microsoft Powerpoint and Publisher.
-Testing during development resulted in several changes to the original design with a move away from device keyboards and reduced dependency on text.
+Testing during development resulted in several changes to the original design with a move away from device keyboards and pop-up modals to improve UX, and reduced dependency on text.

 ## Features

-### Existing Features *Components*
+### Existing Features - *Components*

 ![Trig FlowChart](https://github.com/coderbeez/trigg4tables/blob/master/assets/images/features.png)